SimonPuchas/MotionPrediction/README.md

 # Motion prediction model

-Things before submbission:

-Delete Custom_LSTM.ipynb

-Upload new Presentation folder

-Mason: upload the images of training loss and validation loss

 ## Report

 All the details about this project are found in the AMPMReport.pdf file.
 This report delves into the theoretical aspects of the project.
 Instead, the technical implementation can be found in the Presentation/Presentation.ipynb Jupyter Notebook.

 The model was ran several times with Wandb (Weights & Biases).
-You can see the overall picture of the runs in Train Loss.png and Val Loss.png
+You can see the overall picture of the runs in AMPMVal_Loss.png

 ## Project Structure: